koriisabellaa/Recommendation-System/README.md

 # Recommendation-System

-This is a case study exercise in the Machine Learning Terapan Class at [Dicoding](https://www.dicoding.com/academies/319)
+These are case study exercise in the Machine Learning Terapan Class at [Dicoding](https://www.dicoding.com/academies/319)